sameersyd/FortuneWheel/README.md

 ## Note:
 #### When custom animation is used, provide it's duration in `animDuration` parameter
 #### Change the `animDuration` only if custom animation is used, or it may cause delay in pointer result.
+#### Function `getWheelItemIndex` will be called everytime wheel is spinned.
+If it's nil or provides invalid index, random element will be selected.

 <br />